TriplyDB/Documentation/docs/triply-client-js/index.md

 #### Client.getAccount(accountName: string)

-Returns the account with the given `accountName`.
+Returns details about the account with the given `accountName`.

-The following example returns the account called `acme`:
+The following example refers to an account called `acme`:

 ```typescript
 console.log(await client.getAccount("acme"));